Damian-Sonwa/my_portfolio./README.md

 ## 🧑‍💼 About Me

-Hi, I'm [Your Name], a passionate Software Engineer with a knack for solving problems through code.
+Hi, I'm Madu Damian, a passionate Software Engineer with a knack for solving problems through code.
 I specialize in [Frontend / Backend / Full-stack Development], and have hands-on experience with technologies like [React, Node.js, Python, etc.].
 This website reflects my journey, interests, and goals in the tech world.

 ## 🚀 Features